rust-lang/api-guidelines/src/type-safety.md

 ```

 Note that the `spawn` method, which actually uses the builder configuration to
-spawn a process, takes the builder by immutable reference.
-This is possible
+spawn a process, takes the builder by shared reference.
+This is possible because
-because spawning the process does not require ownership of the configuration
+spawning the process does not require ownership of the configuration data.
-data.

 Because the terminal `spawn` method only needs a reference, the configuration
 methods take and return a mutable borrow of `self`.